 The Dublin Famine Memorial is a feature on the quays that makes the mind wander.

-It was during the 18th and 19th centuries that Ireland bore witness to suffering via times of famine that is still felt to this day.
+It was during the 18th and 19th centuries that Ireland bore witness to immense suffering due to the famine, suffering that is still felt to this day.
 The Great Famine brought catastrophic times to Ireland.

-And these stories often go unheard by locals and tourists alike.
-The Famine Statues in Dublin is just one great attraction in the area that sparks thought.
+These stories often go unheard by locals and tourists alike.
+The Famine Memorial in Dublin is just one great attraction in the area that sparks thought.